zhjsg/ds/EmployeeAnalysis.md

 1. Data source: kaggle

 1. Objects and measurement
-(1) Analyze what is the possible reasons the employee resign (2) Build the predicting model and predict which excellent employee will be the next to resign
+(1.)
+Analyze what is the possible reasons the employee resign (2.)
+Build the predicting model and predict which excellent employee will be the next to resign

-1. Variable
+1. Variables

 ```
 satisfaction: employee satisfaction level